while-true-do/tldr/cheatsheets/dnf.md

-# Cheat Sheet: dnf (centOS, Redhat, Fedora)
+# Cheat Sheet: DNF

-| dnf is the new package manager in centOS, Redhat and Fedora 23+.
+ Dandified YUM [(DNF)](https://rpm-software-management.github.io/) is the next upcoming major version of YUM.
+It does package management using RPM, libsolv and hawkey libraries.

 ## Install dnf